amahdy/person-service/README.md

 ![You should get a BUILD SUCCESS in the Console, now the project is ready to be used locally](/readme_files/step11.png?raw=true "You should get a BUILD SUCCESS in the Console, now the project is ready to be used locally")

-Referencing this project into another Maven project
+Referencing This Project Into Another Maven Project
 ===================================================
 After installing this project locally, you can easily reference it by including it as a dependecy into the front-end project.
 Most porbably you will need to include JavaEE dependencies as well: